 - Try this brand: Thai Peanut Satay Sauce*

-**The store-bought versions of these sauces are often higher in sodium.
-Therefore, be sure to use a smaller amount and make sure it fits into your sodium “budget” for the day!
-Learn more about sodium here.
+**Store-bought versions of these sauces are often higher in sodium.
+Therefore, be sure to use a smaller amount and make sure it fits into your sodium “budget” for the day.

 Below are some higher potassium pasta sauce options.
 If you need to follow a potassium restriction, it may be a better option to stick to the low potassium sauces listed above.

-If you don’t need to follow a potassium restriction, you may be able to add these pasta sauces into your kidney friendly diet:
+You may be able to add these pasta sauces into your kidney friendly diet if you don’t need to follow a potassium restriction.